CastroForGeorgia/GA-5/content/_campaign/campaign-hq/design-hub/README.md

+---
+layout: page
+title: "Design Hub | Andres Castro Campaign"
+description: "Visual design center for campaign materials, templates, and brand assets.
+Create flyers, social graphics, and accessible designs that make our movement visible."
+---

 # 🎨 Design Hub

 This is the visual design center of the campaign—where we keep all shared templates, brand assets, and design tasks for contributors.

-Whether you’re a graphic designer, social media volunteer, or just love making flyers, this is your space.
+Whether you're a graphic designer, social media volunteer, or just love making flyers, this is your space.

 ---